-Historical treasures, contemporary art, and modern technology can be admired, discovered, and explored in the many great museums that Japan has to offer.
+Historical treasures, contemporary art, and modern technology can be discovered and explored in the many great museums that Japan has to offer.

 The Long History of Japanese Museums

 It is said that the history of museums in Japan dates back more than 1,000 years.
-Buildings such as the Shosoin at Todai-ji were used as facilites to preserve and collect books and other documents.
-During the Edo Period, fairs for produce from around the country were held for research and exhibition purposes.
-Japanese people who studied in the West during the late Edo to early Meiji periods translated the word "museum" into Japanese, thus popularizing the concept in Japan.
+Buildings such as the Shosoin at Todai-ji temple were used as facilities to preserve and collect books and other documents.
+During the Edo period, fairs for produce from around the country were held for research and exhibition purposes.
+Japanese who studied in the West during the late Edo to early Meiji periods translated the word "museum" into Japanese, thus popularizing the concept in Japan.

 Experience the Future!

-The National Museum of Emerging Science and Innovation, or simply Miraikan in short, is an invaluable museum where you can experience the future of the earth and expectations for space with the help of leading-edge technology.
-All of the exhibits, such as the androids, robots, astronomical telescopes, and space stations, help visitors learn about the wisdom of science that is essential for the development of humankind.
-Along with an understanding of Japanese technologies, you will touch upon the eternal theme of what people today can offer to future generations, for the future of our earth, and the universe.
+The National Museum of Emerging Science and Innovation, known as the Miraikan, lets you experience the future of the planet and ideas for life in outer space thanks to the use of cutting-edge technology.
+All of the exhibits, such as the androids, robots, astronomical telescopes, and space stations, help visitors learn about the power of science and its role in helping the development of humankind.
+Along with learning about Japanese technologies, you will be led to consider the eternal theme of what people today can contribute to future generations, to the future of our earth, and even the universe itself.

-Japan is the only country in the world to have suffered atomic bombs.
-These tragic events are remembered, explained, and explored in the Hiroshima Peace Memorial Museum in Hiroshima, and the Nagasaki Atomic Bomb Museum in Nagasaki.
-Both have exhibitions depicting the cities on the day the bombs were dropped, the effects of radiation exposure, and the process leading up to reconstruction.
-These are places to deepen an understanding of these historical events that were key events and starting points for contemporary Japan.
+Japan is the only country in the world to have suffered the horrors of atomic weapons.
+These tragic events are remembered, explained and explored at the Hiroshima Peace Memorial Museum in Hiroshima, and the Nagasaki Atomic Bomb Museum in Nagasaki.
+Both have exhibitions depicting the cities on the day when the bombs were dropped, the effects of radiation exposure, and the process leading to reconstruction.
+Either of these museums will provide a deeply moving experience and give you a greater understanding of the importance of peace.